nlsynth/karuta/docs/usersguide.rst

 Default file object
 ===================

-Karuta allocates an object for each file and the object is used as the default object while executing the code.
+Karuta allocates an object for each source file and the object is used as the default object while executing the code.
 The default object can be ommitted or explicitly denoted as *self*.

 .. code-block:: none